AmyPhung/mono-slam-example/README.md

 + Needed to modify CMakeLists.txt before it worked
 + Currently using [tractor_sim](https://github.com/olinrobotics/tractor_sim) for camera feed and example config files
 + For debugging, `rosrun tf view_frames` creates a PDF to visualize transform tree

+## Current Progress
++ Running code displays dots in rviz, unsure if the dots are in the correct place

 ## Example videos